dombrant/100-days-of-code/r1-log.md

 ### R1D21 (January 24th, 2018)
 I finished my project of testing HTTP requests in Node.
 Now I'm going to try using Async/Await for the first time.
 I'm going to try it in both Node and the browser.

+### R1D22 (January 25th, 2018)
+I got a lot done today.
+I finished my project of testing Async/Await in both Node and the browser.
+It's a great new addition to JavaScript.
+I'll definitely be taking advantage of it going forward.